Srilakshmi94/TOGAF-EA/README.md

+If anyone wants to start a retail business, but they need to create architecture for that, we need to follow the below steps to ensure they will be successful and sustained in the competitive world.

 **Architecture Vision**
 The Architecture Vision for a retail business is like creating a blueprint for dream house.
 It's the big picture of where you want  retail business to be in the future.
 This vision outlines  goals, such as becoming the go-to store for eco-friendly products or offering the best online shopping experience in  region.
 It describes how you want business to operate, serve customers, and stand out from competitors.
 For example,  vision might include having seamless integration between physical stores and online platforms, offering personalized shopping experiences, or becoming a leader in sustainable retail practices.
 This vision guides all other architectural decisions, ensuring that every part of  business is working towards the same goals.
 It's not just about what you sell, but how you sell it and the overall experience you provide to customers.